 The best way to prevent diseases is to avoid overcrowding and allowing your turkeys to have fresh air and range in a large pen with an appropriate number of roosts.
 Move the roosts around and clean manure frequently.

 - Get the poults out to pasture by eight weeks of age.

 - Make sure you have enough space (75×75 feet for every 20 turkeys).

 - Clean the waterers with disinfectant once a week.

 - Move the roosts frequently.

 - Clean manure weekly.

 - Ensure the quality of the soil.

 Now you know all you need to start raising your own turkeys and ensure your access to meat in the future.
-Keeping turkeys is fun, and after TEOTWAWKI you will be able to gift your family with the comfort and remembrance of Thanksgiving, thus heightening morale and making the adjusting process easier.
+Keeping turkeys is fun, and in a long-term survival situation, you will be able to give your family the comfort and remembrance of Thanksgiving, thus heightening morale and making the adjusting process easier.